• Wiki-Amazon FBA

 Payment methods:

-T/T (Bank account in China, Hongkong, USA)
+We accept payment by T/T. (Bank account in China, Hongkong, USA)

 Western Union / Paypal